Your guide to the 2021 NFL Draft in Cleveland: Schedule, tickets and more

 Tickets:

-Once your session ends, you’re asked to left the Draft Experience.
+Once your session ends, you’re asked to leave the Draft Experience.
 Only fans with current wristbands will be permitted to line up for games and attractions.

 The Vaccinated Fan Zone is a standing-room only viewing area in the Draft Theater for invited guests.
 The Inner Circle viewing zone is also for selected vaccinated fans.
 These areas require separate tickets, which are not available to the general public.